Planned NZNO nurses' strikes: 2 and 4 September 2025

 Patients and visitors are advised to park in the Hague Road car park building.
 Take the lift to level B5 and take the exit through the doors.

-The women's health clinics and the maternity day assessment unit are located at:
+The delivery suite and women's health clinics are located at:

 Patients and visitors can access this building using the drive-through lane from Pembroke Street.
 Continue past the main entrance to the Elizabeth Rothwell Building on level B2 and around the corner, down the hill, to the level B3 entrance before exiting onto Selwyn Street.